vtex/faststore/apps/docs/docs/reference/sdk/analytics/how-to-send-custom-events.md

 We strongly recommend using the Analytics module to send custom events.
 This will help you centralize all tracking-related events in a single tool and, consequently, write more consistent, readable, and maintainable code.
 :::

+In the following step by step, you'll learn how to define and send custom events.

 ## Step by step

 ### Step 1 - Declaring an interface for your custom event